-Section 2.3 How can you get a long-term supply of drugs?
+Section 2.2 How can you get a long-term supply of drugs?

-When you get a long-term supply of drugs, your cost-sharing may be lower.
-Our plan offers 2 ways to get a long-term supply (also called an extended supply) of maintenance drugs in our plan's Drug Guide.
+When you get a long-term supply of drugs (90-day supply), your cost-sharing may be lower.
+Our plan allows a long-term supply (also called an extended supply) of maintenance drugs in our plan's Drug Guide.
 (Maintenance drugs are drugs you take on a regular basis, for a chronic or long-term medical condition.)

-1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
-Your Pharmacy Directory (<https://finder.humana.com/finder/pharmacy>) tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Humana Group Medicare Customer Care for more information.
-2. You can also get maintenance drugs through our mail-order program.
-Go to Section 2.3 for more information.
+Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+Your Provider Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+You can also call PEEHIP Humana Group Medicare Customer Care for more information.

-Section 2.4 Using a pharmacy that's not in our plan's network
+Section 2.3 Using a pharmacy that's not in our plan's network

 Generally, we cover drugs filled at an out-of-network pharmacy only when you aren't able to use a network pharmacy.
 We also have network pharmacies outside of our service area where you can get prescriptions filled as a member of our plan.
-Please Check first with Humana Group Medicare Customer Care to see if there is a network pharmacy nearby.
+Please check first with PEEHIP Humana Group Medicare Customer Care at 1-800-747-0008 to see if there is a network pharmacy nearby.